ralphtheninja/bail-out/README.md

 # bail-out

-Wraps `process.nextTick` and its callback around a call to a callback with an error.
-Can be useful if you want to exit out many times with an error e.g. during validation.
+Takes all parameters but the last (the callback) and calls the callback with the first parameters on `process.nextTick`.
+Use case is where you need to bail out early many times e.g. during validation.

 It will not save your ass like [`dezalgo`](https://github.com/npm/dezalgo) does.